 The participants of the Plan may currently choose among 14 investment alternatives that are managed by Merrill Lynch.
-These investment alternatives consist of 12 mutual funds (the Funds) that include domestic equity growth funds, a foreign equity growth fund, a high quality equity growth and income fund, a corporate bond fund, a collective investment fund (the Bank of America N.A.
-Retirement Preservation Trust) and effective October 26, 2009 a Chevron Corporation common stock fund.
+These investment alternatives consist of 12 mutual funds (the Funds) that include an international hybrid fund, a large capital growth fund, a domestic hybrid fund, an intermediate term bond fund, a large blended equity fund, a domestic stock index fund, a foreign stock growth fund, a mid capital growth fund, a large capital emerging growth fund, a collective investment fund (The Bank of America N.A.
+Retirement Preservation Trust), and effective October 26, 2009, a Chevron Corporation common stock fund.
 Allocations of earnings and losses are based on the participants' account balances in each fund.

-B. SIGNIFICANT ACCOUNTING POLICIES
+B. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES